RyuZhihao123/Plant-Recon-25/README.md

 then you can directly open the [[code folder]](https://github.com/RyuZhihao123/Plant-Recon-25/tree/main/BoxPlantModeling) to execute the program.

-🔴 Note: The user guidance will be completed after my recent UIST paper submission.
+🔴 Note: The user guidance will be completed after my recent paper submission.
 Before that, you can temporarily refer to my raw source code.

 will introduce how to customize your data,  get boxes and geometries.